svenakela/caddy-based-wordpress/README.md

 This is what you get if you do all the config in this README.
 Don't worry!
 Most is already in place and the wall-of-text below is mostly to document how the setup works.

+Are you looking for a simple setup without all the extra candy?
+[Have a look at the Caddy Community Example Here](https://github.com/svenakela/caddy-based-wordpress/tree/caddy-community-wiki-example)!

 ![Docker Containers Diagram](diagram.png)

 Is this installation working?
 Sure is!
 This is running live hosting websites already.